telenornms/skogul/docs/API.rst

 API
 ===

-The general API for the gollector framework is aimed at being a general-purpose "data"-moving API that can transform data, but also has to be reasonably fast.
+The general API for the Skogul framework is aimed at being a general-purpose "data"-moving API that can transform data, but also has to be reasonably fast.